Savvythelegend/PGDocs/docs/storage.md

 for high transactional and very large database (VLDB) workloads, as it guarantees higher and more predictable performance.

-!!!
-Warning
+:::warning
-    Before you deploy a PostgreSQL cluster with CloudNativePG, ensure that the storage you're using is recommended for database workloads.
+Before you deploy a PostgreSQL cluster with CloudNativePG,
+    ensure that the storage you're using is recommended for database workloads.
 We recommend clearly setting performance expectations by first benchmarking the storage using tools such as [fio](https://fio.readthedocs.io/en/latest/fio_doc.html) and then the database using [pgbench](https://www.postgresql.org/docs/current/pgbench.html).

-!!!
-Info
+:::info
 CloudNativePG doesn't use `StatefulSet` for managing data persistence.
     Rather, it manages PVCs directly.
 If you want to know more, see
     [Custom pod controller](controller.md).